MatijaMosunic/GoogleCapstoneProject/README.md

 <hr>

 I transferred 12 months of .csv files from Motivate International.
-I created a database in MS SQL 2019 used MS SQL's Server Import and Export Wizard to import flat files into tables to store in the database.
+I created a database in MS SQL 2019 calling it Cyclistic.
+I used MS SQL's Server Import and Export Wizard to import flat files into tables to store in the database.

 I joined 12 tables into one table with a UNION ALL statement.
 This left me with over five million rows.
 I could see missing data in many important columns while quickly looking it over.